 - Workplace violence resulting in bodily harm and trauma

-Keeping employees safe during a critical event is the top priority for any company.
-When considering how to account for employees during an emergency, consider these five steps to ensure trauma is kept at a minimum.
+Employee safety during a critical event is the top priority for any company.
+When considering how to account for employees during an emergency, consider these five steps to minimize trauma.

 1. Utilize technology for emergency action plans.

 Having an emergency plan is a requirement, but do your employees know exactly what steps to take in an emergency situation?
 Do they know who to contact?
-Although committing the plan to memory would be ideal but is probably unrealistic for most staff members.
+Although committing the plan to memory would be ideal, it’s unrealistic for most staff members.
 This is where technology can help.
-Utilizing technology that can securely store and share documents via multiple channels can be vital in an emergency.
+Utilizing technology to securely store and share documents via multiple channels is a vital capability in an emergency.
 These tools ensure everyone will receive the same details and can provide clarity at a moment’s notice.
-The emergency action plan may be unique for different crises, so of course, it is essential to have regular conversations about the plans so that employees and leaders know what to expect in case of an emergency.
+The emergency action plan may be unique for different crises, so it’s essential to have regular conversations about the plans so employees and leaders know what to expect.

 2. Define coordinators and evacuation wardens.

 A plan without coordinators will fall apart.
-During an emergency, people can forget what to do no matter how ingrained the action plan is.
-When that happens, they look to leaders for guidance, so these leaders need to be well-defined and knowledgeable about what to do.
-These responsible parties also need to be able to assist with disabled individuals to ensure everyone evacuates efficiently.
+During the chaos of crisis, people often forget what to do.
+In those moments, they look to leaders for guidance, so these leaders need to be well-defined and knowledgeable.
+Responsible parties also need to be able to assist with disabled individuals, so everyone is accounted for and evacuated efficiently.

 According to OSHA, the coordinator should be responsible for:

-- Coordinating outside emergency services, such as medical aid and local fire departments, and ensuring that they are available and notified when necessary; and
+- Coordinating outside emergency services, such as medical aid and local fire departments, and ensuring they’re available and notified when necessary

-Evacuation wardens should help move employees to safety, assist disabled individuals, and provide accountability measures at the check-in point.
+Evacuation wardens should help move employees to safety, assist disabled individuals and provide accountability measures at the safety check-in point.
 The recommended ratio is one warden for every 20 employees.

 3. Run mock emergencies.

-Go beyond running drills which calmly ask people to stand up and follow the leader.
-Instead, prep a mock emergency complete with hurt or struggling individuals and all of the things you’ll need to ensure safety.
-Change up what the emergency is to test your employees’ knowledge of the emergency action plan specific to that event.
-Assign one or multiple people to oversee the mock crisis, take notes on missed steps of the plan and poor behaviors, and address these openly and transparently, so everyone knows the right steps to take in an emergency situation.
+Go beyond running drills where you calmly ask people to stand up and follow the leader.
+Instead, prep a mock emergency complete with hurt or struggling individuals and all the items you need to ensure safety.
+Change up the type of emergency to test your employees’ knowledge of the action plan specific to that event.
+Assign one or multiple people to oversee the mock crisis and take notes on missed steps and poor behaviors.
+Afterwards, address these openly and transparently, so everyone knows the right steps to take in an emergency situation.

 4. Make special equipment readily available.

 Depending on your location and industry, some events may require special equipment such as respirators, suits, gloves, goggles or hard hats.
-Have a designated set at each desk is ideal, but if you can’t do that, provide clearly marked locations that store these items.
-Include the locations and how to use the items in your safety training and practice the procedures for using them during your mock emergencies.
+A designated set at each desk is ideal, but if you can’t do that, provide clearly marked locations where these items are stored.
+Include the locations and how to use the items in your safety training.
+Then practice those procedures during your mock emergencies.

 5. Provide consistent, clear communication.

-Your emergency leaders should be able to communicate in a professional, calm manner, but they shouldn’t be your only method of communication with employees during an event.
-Emergency notification systems can keep employees safe and aware of what is happening.
-Having a system that can alert employees and provide direction on their mobile devices and computers could be the key to prompt, safe reactions.
+Designated emergency leaders should be able to communicate in a professional, calm manner.
+However, they shouldn’t be your only means of delivering emergency information for staff.
+An emergency notification system (ENS) can keep employees safe and aware of what’s happening in real time.
+Having a system to alert employees and provide direction on their mobile devices and computers encourages prompt, safe reactions.
 An ENS can also provide a method for employee safety check-in, which improves your ability to account for employees during an emergency.